Skip to main content

 By a recovering all-nighter raider and MindXP guide

 The quest failed notification didn’t pop up on my screen.
-It came from my girlfriend, who quietly packed a bag and stayed at her sister’s house for a week.
-I hadn’t noticed.
 I was too deep in a 14-hour progression grind, living on energy drinks and spite, my back a knot of pain, my sleep schedule a myth.

 That was my rock bottom the moment I realized I’d spent years leveling my in-game character while my IRL stats had decayed to near zero.
 If my life had a character sheet, it would show: